Dada Bhagwan: Expansion of movement

 Between 1962 and 1968, very few close people received the "knowledge" through Dada Bhagwan.
-Following 1968, he bestowed the "knowledge" who requested to be blessed.
+Following 1968, he bestowed the "knowledge" to those who requested to be blessed.
 This is considered as the foundation of the movement.
 He said that he was initially reluctant due to fear of public opinion as in case of Shrimad Rajchandra but after his visit to a Rishabha temple in Khambhat he decided to conduct the public performance of Gnanvidhi, a practice of transferring the "knowledge" for self-realisation.
 In 1968, the first Gnanvidhi was held at Bombay.
 Over the years, the Gnanvidhi became more elaborate and achieved its present form in 1983.
 He continued to give spiritual discourses all over the world.
 He emphasized contact of "knower" (Gnani) to gain knowledge over scriptural or ritual knowledge.
 His followers were initially spread in his hometown Vadodara and Bombay.
 The movement expanded in the 1960s and 1970s to southern Gujarat and Maharashtra and in Gujarati diaspora in East Africa, North America and UK.
 In 1983, he had reportedly around 50,000 followers.

 When he died on 2 January 1988, his funeral was attended by about 60,000 followers.